Mark Lanegan: Death

 Lanegan died at his home in Killarney on the morning of February 22, 2022, at the age of 57.
 No cause of death was revealed.
-Artists including Eddie Vedder, Iggy Pop, Moby, Scott Lucas, Simon Bonney, John Cale, Sleaford Mods, Badly Drawn Boy, Anton Newcombe, Peter Hook, Slash, Nick Cave, and the members of Manic Street Preachers paid tribute.
+Artists including Eddie Vedder, Iggy Pop, Moby, Scott Lucas, Simon Bonney, John Cale, Sleaford Mods, Badly Drawn Boy, Anton Newcombe, Peter Hook, Slash, Nick Cave, Nick Oliveri, and the members of Manic Street Preachers paid tribute.
 Locals of Killarney, described as a "tightly knit community", also expressed a sense of loss.

 An obituary in The Guardian by Stevie Chick remembered him as "one of his generation's most soulful singers".
 In Variety, music writer Chris Morris described him as "impassioned" and "adventurous".

+Lanegan was laid to rest at Hollywood Forever Cemetery in Los Angeles, California.